About the Certified Counter-Insider Threat Professional (CCITP) Program

 CCITP Program History and Purpose

-On October 30, 2018, the OUSD(I), along with the NITTF, facilitated the first meeting of C-InT professionals from across the Federal Government to discuss the vision and scope of what would become the CCITP Program.
-This group would eventually evolve to become the CCITP-Governance Council (CCITP-GC).
-The goal of the CCITP-GC is to create a certification program that will establish workforce credibility, foster a professional identity, and catalyze professional development.
+On October 30, 2018, the OUSD(I&S), along with the NITTF, facilitated the first meeting of C-InT professionals from across the federal government to discuss the vision and scope of what would become the CCITP Program.
+This group would eventually evolve to become the CCITP Governance Council (CCITP GC).
+The goal of the CCITP GC is to create a certification program that will establish workforce credibility, foster a professional identity, and catalyze professional development.

-The CCITP Program is the first certification program within the U.S. Federal Government to be developed jointly by representatives from both the Department of Defense (DoD) and the broader U.S. Government (USG).
-Because of this joint effort, the scope and applicability of the CCITP Program is able to cut across all C-InT Programs within Departments and Agencies across the U.S. Federal Government.
-This effort was made possible by the partnership between the USD(I) and the Director of the National Counterintelligence and Security Center (NCSC) (a senior agency who manages the NITTF and reports to the Office of the Director of National Intelligence (ODNI)).
-Together the USD(I) and the Director of NCSC serve as the joint conferral authorities for the CCITP Program.
+The CCITP Program is the first certification program within the U.S. federal government to be developed jointly by representatives from both the Department of Defense (DoD) and the broader U.S. Government (USG).
+Because of this joint effort, the scope and applicability of the CCITP Program applies to all C-InT programs within Departments and Agencies across the U.S. federal government.
+This effort was made possible by the partnership between the Under Secretary of Defense for Intelligence and Security (USD(I&S)) and the Director of the National Counterintelligence and Security Center (NCSC) (a senior agency who manages the NITTF and reports to the Office of the Director of National Intelligence (ODNI)).
+Together the USD(I&S) and the Director of NCSC serve as the joint conferral authorities for the CCITP Program.

 Currently the CCITP Program offers two certifications: